Jun 26, 2024

 Thursday evening, March 14th, when I was thinking about what would become the second blog post on ALL THOSE YEARS 10-LP box (posted on 03/30/2024), I recalled that the foreword to the booklet that came with the box set mentioned a studio outtake of Born To Run featuring female choir vocals (Suki Lahav's) and string ("We believe it would have been useless including different versions of Born To Run and Racing In The Street or ...").
 Old-timer collectors must know this still unreleased version of the anthem for youth was bootlegged for the first time on "E" TICKET, released 5 or 6 years before this Italian box.
 So, I briefly touched on that in the post I was writing, which inspired me to do a quick survey on eBay into this classic bootleg just out of curiosity: I was curious about how many different versions were currently circulating on the market regarding sleeve and label design, how much sellers were asking for their copies, and so on.

-Then, when I saw the list of search results, I had to do a double take.
-What came up on the top of the search list was a copy of the stamped, white-cover limited-numbered edition, which was just put up for auction by the proprietor of a one-stop music shop located in New York called HiFi Dojo
+Then, when I saw the list of search results, I had to do a double-take.
+What came up on the top of the search list (meaning the latest one up for aucton) was a copy of the stamped, white-cover limited-numbered edition, which was just put up for auction by the proprietor of a one-stop music shop located in New York called HiFi Dojo

 Yes, there it was.
 Finally, I confirmed the existence of another copy